ankargren/ankargren.github.io/_includes/research.md

 I am a Ph.
 D. student at the Department of Statistics, Uppsala University.
 My current focus is Bayesian time series econometrics in general and mixed-frequency models in particular.

+In August, I will start work as an Economist at the National Institute of Economic Research and the Macroeconomic Research and Simulations Division.

 ### Peer-reviewed publications

 3. Jin, S., and Ankargren, S. (2019) "[Frequentist model averaging in structural equation modelling](https://link.springer.com/article/10.1007/s11336-018-9624-y)", *Psychometrika*.